-A number of in-person education abroad programs for spring are undergoing further review and continue to proceed as planned.
-UT and our partner institutions and affiliate providers have made the difficult choice to cancel some spring education abroad programs and additional cancellations may be necessary.
+A number of in-person education abroad programs for spring and fall are undergoing further review and continue to proceed as planned.
+UT and our partner institutions and affiliate providers have made the difficult choice to cancel some education abroad programs and additional cancellations may be necessary.
 Some programs may also be offered in a fully remote format.

 UT’s academic calendar no longer includes a spring break in March.
 Spring break 2021 education abroad programs have been moved from mid-March to the beginning of May.

 See Appendix below for UT’s academic year 2020-2021 programs that have been canceled.

 Students who wish to engage in global learning experiences that do not require travel abroad may wish to consider our online international programs.
 See the Programs Abroad website for more details.